matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 # NFTs

 NFTs are currently in testnet on the ropsten-beta and rinkeby-beta zkSync networks.
 This API reference provides descriptions for all functions regarding NFTs in zkSync 1.x.
 Currently it includes minting and transferring NFTs.
-Documentation for functions regarding withdrawals are coming very soon!
+Documentation for functions regarding withdrawals is coming very soon!
 Please start by reading our [high level overview](https://zksync.io/dev/nfts/).

 - [Connecting to Rinkeby-beta testnet](https://zksync.io/api/sdk/js/nfts.html#connect-to-the-rinkeby-beta-testnet)
 - [Mint NFT](https://zksync.io/api/sdk/js/nfts.html#mint-nft)